 The SSW connector is a standard socket that can be a great choice for a base card.
 The tails are soldered into the base, and an -01 lead configuration (0.104" tail length) is ideal for soldering into a standard 62 mil thick PCB (as shown below in Figure 2).
 Note that the long tail SSW-110-04-F-S shown in Figure 1 would only be chosen if you knew you were soldering both a shield and base together, which is typically not done.

 SSQ / ESQ

 One of the key choices with this style of connector is the length of the solder post that will be inserted into the socket beneath it.
 Issues to consider are the height of components on the card beneath the shield, height of components on the bottom of the shield itself, the need for airflow, and the need for visibility (e.g., see LEDs flashing).
 Note that the posts do not need to fully seat into the sockets for full electrical performance.
 Referring to the SSW catalog page, we see that the required depth is 0.145" to 0.250" (fully seated).
-Figure 4 below shows an X-ray image of SSQ posts inserted into a SSW socket.
-On the left, we can observe the posts fully seated at a measured depth of 0.250".
-It's interesting to note where the posts and the tuning-fork shaped receptacles make contact.
-The X-ray image on the right shows the same connector configuration, but the insertion depth is approximately at the specified minimum depth of 0.145".
+This variability is evident in the X-ray image below that we captured in our lab of an SSW socket accepting the long posts of an SSQ.

 The TSW is a very versatile connector and can come in handy when needing to debug a system on the lab bench.
-Figure 6 below shows single pin TSW-101's being used as debug pins with a socket strip.
+Figure 5 below shows single pin TSW-101's being used as debug posts with a socket strip.
 This is ideal for hooking up scope probes and test leads.

 If you wish to contact Samtec, you can use this link to send their global customer support team an email.